Broker Check

 Criminal History

-If crimes appear on your personal record – especially if they are felonies – insurance companies may refuse to provide you with long-term care coverage.
+If crimes appear on your personal record–especially if they are felonies–insurance companies may refuse to provide you with long-term care coverage.

 Limited Financial Resources

 Some individuals may be disqualified from obtaining long-term care insurance if they cannot afford the premiums.
 Long-term care insurance can be expensive, and insurance providers will always assess an applicant's ability to pay the premiums.
+If an applicant's financial resources are limited, they may not be approved for coverage or may be limited to policies with lower benefit amounts.

 Failure to Disclose Relevant Information